BJTMastermind/slicer/README.md

 ## About This Project

-This is a Rust port of Mojang's [slicer](https://github.com/Mojang/slicer) program that is written in Java.
+Slicer is a Rust port of Mojang's [slicer](https://github.com/Mojang/slicer) program written in Java.

 ## How To Compile [Optional]

-1. Open Termainal/Command Prompt and cd to the project directory. (outside the src folder)
+1. Open Terminal/Command Prompt and cd to the project directory. (outside the src folder)
 2. Type ``cargo build --release``
 3. Go into the generated target folder then into the release folder.
-4. The compiled executeable file should be in here called `slicer`.
+4. The compiled executable file should be in here called `slicer`.
 Feel free to copy the file anywhere else to use.

 ## How To Use (Command Line Only)

-If using compiled executeable file, cd to the directory with the slicer executeable<br>
+If using compiled executable file, cd to the directory with the slicer executable<br>
 and replace all `cargo run --release --` with `./slicer` when running the commands<br>

-If any of the folder/file paths containes spaces make sure to put the paths in double qoutes<br>
+If any of the folder/file paths contain space's make sure to put the paths in double quotes<br>
 like this `"./path/to my/cool pack"`

-``cargo run --release -- <input dir or zip> <output dir> [<leftover dir>]`` (``leftover dir`` is optional location that will be filled with copies of source images with added hightlights for no longer needed areas).
+``cargo run --release -- <input dir or zip> <output dir> [<leftover dir>]`` (``leftover dir`` is optional location that will be filled with copies of source images with added highlights for no longer needed areas).

 ## Example Commands
 ``cargo run --release -- ./My-Cool-Pack ./output``<br>